Infoland/iProva-REST-API-examples/README.md

 }
 ```

-This returns Created (201) response with the id of the filter and 'location' header with the route for retrieving the entities using the filter:
+This returns a Created (201) response with the id of the filter and 'location' header with the route for retrieving the entities using the filter:
 `GET api/enitities/filter/9289c2bd-26bc-422e-ba68-3d2768489bea`

 ## Pagination